Rust-GCC/gccrs/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 'name mangling' by encoding parameter and return datatypes into a function name.

+The inline assembler in GNAT LLVM is not yet feature complete.
+For example, it can't handle more than one output variable, and it doesn't support all constraints.

 .. only:: PRO

     Unlike the GCC versions of GNAT, GNAT LLVM doesn't include any